 Netflix’s New Logo

-Netflix has a strong rebranding.
-They moved from the shadowed, tri-colored logo with their name spelled out in a flatter font and symbol.
+Netflix did a good job updating its branding.
+It moved from the shadowed, tri-colored logo with its name spelled out in a flatter font and symbol.

-By switching its logo to not need 3 colors, Netflix increased its versatility.
+By switching its logo to eliminate the need for three colors, Netflix increased the versatility of the logo.

 The single N helps too because it gives Netflix even more flexibility while branding.
 The switch even mirrors their change to become a more modern streaming service.